 A grade point average (GPA) of at least 2.0 in academic coursework is required for graduation.
-Students may offer for the degree no more than four courses with a grade of D. Courses taken to satisfy major and minor requirements must receive a grade of at least C.
+Students may offer for the degree no more than four courses (16 credits) with a grade of D. Courses taken to satisfy major and minor requirements must receive a grade of at least C.

 The BA program must be completed within seven years after a student first matriculates, either at Boston University or at another institution.

 All Boston University students who enter as first-year students must complete a minimum of 48 Boston University credits for the undergraduate program.
 Boston University students who enter as transfer students must complete a minimum of 60 Boston University credits for the undergraduate program.
 More than that minimum may be required for completion of a student’s chosen program of study.
 For CAS students, courses used to satisfy specific Foundational Skills, General Education, and Major requirements of the CAS College Program must either be taken within the College of Arts & Sciences or be completed at another accredited college or university and approved by the corresponding department of the College of Arts & Sciences.
 Further, CAS students must complete at least four principal courses for the major at the College of Arts & Sciences; some departments may require more.
 “Boston University credits” include those earned in Boston University summer courses and Boston University study abroad programs.